Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/workspaces.md

 Kong supports running multiple instances of the Dev Portal with the use of [**Workspaces**](/enterprise/{{page.kong_version}}/admin-api/workspaces/reference).
-This allows each Workspace to enable and maintain separate Dev Portals (complete with separate files, settings, and authorization) from a within a single instance of Kong.
+This allows each Workspace to enable and maintain separate Dev Portals (complete with separate files, settings, and authorization) from within a single instance of Kong.

 ### Managing Multiple Dev Portals within Kong Manager